-Highland Glen Golf Club is a Heathlands-style 18-hole golf course in Priceville, southwest of Flesherton, Ontario.
+Highland Glen Golf Club is a Heathlands-style 18-hole golf course in Priceville, Ontario.
 Following a change of ownership in the fall of 2014, plans were initiated for a new 3,600 square-foot clubhouse and select course upgrades.
 Working closely with the project architect, Crozier & Associates provided the civil, structural, mechanical and electrical engineering design and approvals for the project.

 In addition to lot grading, septic works were completed in support of site plan approval.
 The new clubhouse, which tripled the capacity of the original structure, was built on a concrete foundation and designed with conventional wood framing and with steel moment frames, to carry lateral wind loading.
 Design features included vaulted ceilings in the lounge constructed with wood scissor trusses; heightened ceilings on the south face achieved with mono wood trusses; and window expanses overlooking the patio and greens, to create a spacious feel.